sjain882/OMSI-Presentation-Tools/.github/README.md

 - **[Icons8](https://icons8.com/)** for allowing free usage of their icons with attribution

 - For YouTube Video speciifc acknowledgements, please refer to the description of the **[YouTube video](https://www.youtube.com/watch?v=YrbM-jaZYls)**.

+‎
+## Disclaimer:

+This software is provided "As is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement. **I cannot be held personally responsible if usage of this software results in loss of work or breakage of your OMSI 2 installation**.